bansalnvn/bazel-hello/README.md

 In the run log above you can see where the executable was built so you can locate it and use it.

-# Stage 2
+## Adding the submodules and then build

 Adding a submodule and using that.
 Here I am using immer project to be used inside my hello-world project.

 add gitsubmodule

-## create a directory where submodules would be located. external in this project's case.
+### create a directory where submodules would be located. external in this project's case.

 ```
 adding the submodule.